Select2Col: Leveraging Spatial-Temporal Importance of Semantic Information for Efficient Collaborative Perception: Select2Col: An IoSI-based Collaborative Perception Framework

-This component outputs the result of the perception task.
-To achieve this, we utilize a two-layer convolutional network to downsample fused semantic information.
-Then, we employ a single-layer convolutional classification header and a single-layer convolutional regression header\cite{8} to extract the classification and regression information of the object, respectively.
-Notably, the IoSI-CP framework is also applicable to other perception tasks such as semantic segmentation and object tracking.
+This decoder outputs the perception results $\widehat{Y}_{i}$ based on the fused semantic information $\bm{H}_{i}$.
+Consistent with \cite{11}, we utilize a two-layer convolution block to downsample the fused semantic information and then employ a single-layer convolutional classification head and a single-layer convolutional regression head to obtain the classification and regression information of objects, respectively.